ungoogled-software/ungoogled-chromium-macos/announcements.md

 that indicates the binary is correctly signed and notarized.

 ## Sponsorship

+A huge thank you to [Depot](https://depot.dev) for sponsoring our macOS building action runners.
+Their high-performance infrastructure allows us to reduce build times from days to hours, and allows you to get the built binary as quick as other platforms.

 Thanks to our 2025-2026 sponsors for their generous support: